 As improvisation example we use a 'selfconstructed' paraphrase over the already existing 'improvised' guitarsolo in 'Something'.

-The word improvised above is put in quotation marks, as the degree of improvisation vs. composition in this number may be questioned.
+The word improvised above is put in quotation marks, as the degree of improvisation vs. composition can be questioned.
 But naturally the guitarsolo shall appear as an improvisation, and is used here as such.